awsdocs/aws-elemental-mediaconnect-user-guide/doc_source/outputs-add.md

 You can add up to 20 outputs for each flow\.
 Every output must have a name, a protocol, an IP address, and a port\.

 **Note**
-If you intend to set up an entitlement for an output, do not create the output\.
+If you intend to set up an entitlement for an output, don't create the output\.
 Instead, [grant an entitlement](entitlements-grant.md)\.
 When the subscriber creates a flow using your content as the source, the service creates an output on your flow\.

 **To add an output to a flow \(console\)**